ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == LCP Optimization ==
 Improve Largest Contentful Paint with targeted tweaks under **SEO → Performance → LCP Optimization**.
 The module operates solely on the front end and supports PHP 7.4+ and WordPress 5.8+.

+LCP candidates are detected by preferring the featured image on singular pages, falling back to the first image in content and handling WooCommerce product images.
+Results are cached briefly to avoid repeated parsing.

 Configuration options: